Updated: Jul 16

 7)they perform a much smaller version of the behavior that you may or may not even recognize as an attempt

 If I could impress one thing upon people about dog training, it’s that if your dog doesn’t do what you’re asking, it’s the execution of the training method that needs improvement, not the dog.
 What the dog does is just information for us.
 Sometimes that information makes us happy, and makes us feel like we are great trainers.
 More often than not, that information tells us we need to tweak something and try again.
-As B.F.
+As the well renowned behaviorist and psychologist B.F.
 Skinner famously said about his experimental subjects, “The rat is always right!”

 Happy training, y'all!